openclimatefix/quartz-frontend/README.md

 1. Enabling thousands of people to help solve ML problems which, if solved, might help reduce CO2 emissions
 2. Running small(ish) pilot projects to implement the best solution in industry
 3. Enabling thousands of practitioners to use the code in their products.

+# What's the likely climate impact?

+It's _really_ hard to estimate climate impact of forecasting!
+But, as a super-rough back-of-the-envelope calculation, we estimate that better solar forecasts, if rolled out globally, could reduce CO2 emissions by about a billion tonnes between now and 2035.

 # Getting involved